| Blog | Understanding Pavement Sinkholes: Causes, Risks & Proper Repair Methods

 Our Recent Repair — Flemington Rd & Abbotsford St, North Melbourne

-At this intersection, the sinkhole was significant large enough that media and passers-by said you could “fit a whole car in it.”
+In inner Melbourne suburbs, ageing drainage infrastructure combined with heavy bus and tram traffic significantly increases sinkhole risk.
+At the Flemington Rd & Abbotsford St in North Melbourne, the sinkhole was significant large enough that media and passers-by said you could “fit a whole car in it.”

 Our team carried out the following proven repair sequence: